-Because this app was created to be reminding tool, it tends to be one sided.
-Although you can set up Remind to be two way texting, most do not have it set up that way.
+Because this app was created to be a reminder tool, it tends to be one-sided.
+Although you can set up Remind to be two-way texting, most do not have it set up that way.
 You can give things to students but you may not get to see your students.

 Your tutorial for Google Classroom is not working.